GuzzyR/hello-world/README.md

 # hello-world

 Hello!
 Trying GitHub for the first time!
+Going through this tutorial :)